MartinRovang/nnUNet_MedSeg/documentation/dataset_format.md

     │   ├── test.nii.gz
 ```

-Ensure you follow this format for optimal performance of the script and nnUNet.
+Ensure you follow this format to be able to run the script and nnUNet correctly.